satorici/satori-docs/satori_help/docs/modes/ci/github.md

 Each time you push code to your Github repository, there's a risk that it could affect the security of your project.
 Furthermore, should your data ever be compromised, it's crucial to minimize the exposure of sensitive information.
 Two primary areas of concern are:

-- Secrets on your code
+- Secrets in your code
 - Vulnerable code from yourself or third parties

 Automatically test your GitHub repositories by installing our App: